What Is a DKIM Selector

-In this article, we provide the details of what a DKIM selector does, using real examples of production DKIM selectors on live domains.
-We’ll then walk you through an illustrated guide to setting up your own DKIM keypair using Google Workspace, which you can point your selector to.
+Below, we’ll walk you through the details of what a DKIM selector does, using real examples of production DKIM selectors on live domains.
+We’ll then take you through an illustrated guide to setting up your own DKIM keypair using Google Workspace, which you can point your DKIM selector to.
 Finally, we’ll provide some best practices to ensure that your DKIM selector is secure and reliable.

 Before we begin, let’s cover some basic technical terminology that will be required to understand the rest of the content.